When Mindfulness Meets Life

-“Uh, yes, ES?
+“Uh, yes, Matthew?
 This is your anatomy professor.
 I’m afraid I have some bad news.”

 My heart skipped a beat, not unlike that poor guy in question 35, a forty year old ex-smoker complaining of intermittent chest pain, palpitations, and…